Threshold Network

 Payouts are handled by the Threshold DAO team directly and are denominated in USD.
 However, payouts are made in T. (https://www.coingecko.com/en/coins/threshold-network-token#markets).

-The calculation of the net amount rewarded is based on the average price between CoinMarketCap.com and CoinGecko.com at the time the bug report was submitted.
+The calculation of the net amount rewarded is based on the average price between high and low for the day of the report submission as published on CoinMarketCap.com Historical Data (https://coinmarketcap.com/currencies/threshold/historical-data/) for the T token.
 No adjustments are made based on liquidity availability.
-For avoidance of doubt, if the reward amount is USD 5 000 and the average price is USD 1.75 per token, then the reward will be 2857.142857 units of that token.
+For avoidance of doubt, if the reward amount is USD 5 000 and the average price at the time of the bug report submission is USD 1.75 per token, then the reward will be 2857.142857 units of that token.

 Threshold Network commits to honoring payouts according to the terms set out in this program at the time of report submission, and to treat this program as the agreement and source of truth concerning bug reports and responsible disclosures.